redabenhyma/theodo-stack-generator/README.md

 ## Usage

-- Create a directory && run the generator:
+- Create a directory and run the generator:
 ```
 mkdir myAwesomeProject && cd myAwesomeProject
 yo theodo-stack